 The shop is a mishmash of vintage barber chairs and old Playboy magazines, reminiscent of a time when nudity was art and not smut.
 They had everything the modern man could hope for, from Spanish leather aftershave to cigars in a case near the register.
 My barber, a shy Brit from London, danced hot towels on my face and shaved me with masterful skill.
 He then went on to give me one of the best haircuts I have ever received.
 I left feeling like the resurgence of the barbershop in Vancouver is in good hands.

 Gentleman’s Guide to Dress in Vancouver

 More up my alley was Main Street, also known as the Mount Pleasant area.
-This neighborhood would make even the toughest of hipsters melt with its mix of vintage cloth shops, independent fashion boutiques and coffee shops.
-Oh, and a barbershop and tattoo parlor or two for good measure!
+This neighbourhood would make even the toughest of hipsters melt with its mix of vintage cloth shops, independent fashion boutiques and coffee shops.
+Oh, and a barbershop and tattoo parlour or two for good measure!
 I had a lot of fun wandering around, talking to friendly shop owners and looking at affordable and eclectic clothing to accentuate my outfits.

-I was sad that my adventure in Vancouver had come to an end – not only for the sun or the abundance of cheap Japanese fast food, but the overall vibe the city gave off.
-After a day drinking my way through the city and meeting awesome bar tenders, getting a great shave and looking through endless boutiques, I had reached the ultimate goal of a gentleman: I felt awesome!
-I had a mere taste of Vancouver and now I want more.
+I was sad that my adventure in Vancouver had come to an end – not only for the sun or the abundance of cheap Japanese fast food but the overall vibe the city gave off.
+After a day drinking my way through the city and meeting awesome bar tenders, getting a great shave and looking through countless boutiques, I had reached the ultimate goal of a gentleman: I felt awesome!
+I had a mere taste of Vancouver, and now I want more.
 I may just skip that trip to Europe and return to the West Coast and explore Victoria.
 Who’s with me?